lighink/GaPP3/README.md

 For the basic examples please refere to the examples directory.

 For the manual book please see the original documentation of gapp.
 The usage is not changed.
-Note we do not need acor package in MCMC.
+Note now we do not need acor package for MCMC.